ONLYOFFICE/Kubernetes-DocSpace/README.md

 ## Deploy ONLYOFFICE DocSpace

-Note: It may be required to apply `SecurityContextConstraints` policy when installing into OpenShift cluster, which adds permission to run containers from a user whose `ID = 104`.
+Note: It may be required to apply `SecurityContextConstraints` policy when installing into OpenShift cluster, which adds permission to run containers from a user whose ID is in the range `101`-`1001` (ONLYOFFICE DocSpace, its components and the bundled ONLYOFFICE Docs).
+See the [OPENSHIFT.md](docs/OPENSHIFT.md) file for details.

 To do this, run the following commands: